bhatakti-atama/Linux-Gaming/README.md

 3. [Gnome Extensions (open only in Firefox)](https://extensions.gnome.org/)

 # Presentation
 1. presentation is in folder called presentation in this repository.
 There are 2 files in it one .odp which is for Libre Office and .ppt file for PowerPoint.
+Open the file then there would be an option to download.
+Download it to open it